Find out if you qualify for ESOS and how to comply.

 1. Calculate your total energy consumption

 This is the energy used by assets held or activities carried out by your organisation or group.
 This includes the energy consumed by buildings, industrial processes and transport.
-To find out how to calculate your total energy consumption read the full ESOS phase 2 guidance.
+To find out how to calculate your total energy consumption, read the full guidance on complying with ESOS.

 2. Identify your areas of significant energy consumption

 This is the energy used by assets held, or activities carried out, by your organisation that account for at least 90% of your total energy consumption.
 You then need to: